artem-shestakov/dotfiles/Readme.md

-# Ansible collection to fist setup pc
+# Ansible collection to first setup of PC (Personal Computer)
 Collection roles to setup new PC (only Ubuntu family OS).

 ## Roles
 **zsh**
 * Install Zsh
 * Setup Zsh: install "Oh my zsh" and plugins
-> If playbook user is not defined and system has not $USER variable this role will setup zsh as default shell to root.
+> Note: If playbook user is not defined and system has not $USER variable this role will setup zsh as default shell to root.

 **to do...**